Part One: Technology and Infrastructure

 Current Power Positions Among the Key Players

-Huawei the Clear Market Leader
+Huawei Still the Market Leader

 Ericsson and Nokia have been market leaders in the telecom equipment space for decades, but since 2010, Huawei has rapidly increased its market share and revenue through extensive research and development (R&D) funding, government grants and subsidies, and exclusive access to the massive domestic Chinese telecom market.
 In 2018, Huawei emerged as the market leader in the telecom equipment space.
 However, the recent U.S.-led effort against Huawei has opened opportunities for Nokia and Ericsson to regain some market share.
 Despite Ericsson and Nokia gaining ground on Huawei by way of 5G contracts, the nature of Huawei’s contracts is more impactful in terms of market power.
 Huawei provides end-to-end 5G solutions and signs many of its contracts with national governments in countries that have state-owned telecoms.
 Thus, Huawei’s contracts generally cover a larger scope of services and equipment including entire countries.
-Despite recent tensions, Huawei has steadily maintained its position as the market leader through Q1 2020.
+Despite recent tensions, Huawei has steadily maintained its position as the market leader through Q3 2020.

 Huawei’s Position Cannot Easily Be Diminished